About background

 I provide an overall rating for each trip report, and then an additional breakdown for each (class rating, effort, beauty, personality, and solitude).
 Although I’m not trying to deter anyone from adventuring, there are much better resources for beginners out there, despite the existence of lots of easier hikes on my site.
 For each hike I include a short description, trailhead coordinates, stats, a map, and photos.
 I’ve set the difficulty ratings based on my own experience, relative to the other routes/hikes on my site.

-If you have questions or are skeptical about a route, please get in touch below before heading out and I'll be happy to provide more information.
-I'm not responsible for your mistakes.
-Use this site at your risk and show me some love if you like what you see. :)
+If you have questions or are skeptical about a route, please get in touch below before heading out and I’ll be happy to provide more information.
+I’m not responsible for your mistakes.
+Use this site at your risk and show me some love if you like what you see!

 Class rating / color coding: Class ratings are highly subjective depending on the climber, and are based on the Yosemite Decimal System (YDS).
 I’m generally more conservative when giving Class ratings as not to under-sell a route’s difficulty.
 I tend to go for the less-sketchy options when possible unless otherwise noted.

-Effort: All trip reports on my site are described as single-day routes, so the "effort" rating assumes you're doing it in a single day.
+Effort: All trip reports on my site are described as single-day routes, so the “effort” rating assumes you’re doing it in a single day.
 Effort is determined by miles, vertical gain, ruggedness of terrain, and route-finding.
 A hike on my site with a 3/10 effort rating is roughly what the NPS labels a strenuous hike.
-Currently the average trip report on my site is 7.8 miles and 2597 vertical gain.

 Beauty: Beauty is obviously a subjective rating.
 It’s hard to compare desert to forest or mountains to canyons, so this is relative to the hike’s region.